-To resolve this issue, some universal rules were determined in 1918.
-For example, the number of athletes on each team was decided, and a rule was established that each team could only touch the ball three times before sending it back across the net.
+To resolve this issue, some universal rules were established in 1918.
+For instance, the number of athletes on each team was fixed at six, and a rule was established that each team could only touch the ball three times before sending it back across the net.
 In the 1930s, the sport reached Eastern Europe.
 In 1933, the Soviet Union held its first national championship, and the block move was invented in Czechoslovakia.

 The International Volleyball Federation (known by French acronym FIVB) was founded in 1947.
 It standardised the rules concerning the size of the court (9 metres by 18 metres) and height of the net (2.43 metres for men and 2.24 metres for women).
 Two years later, the first world championship was held in Rome.